3 Strain

 Click to expand

-Consider a small, square element that may be part of a body such as that shown in Figure 3.1.
-As well as the distance between points changing as the body deforms, the shape of this square element will also change.
-The corners of the square element will initially form right-angles.
-As the body deforms and the points move with the object, the shape of the element changes and the corners no longer form right-angles (Figure 3.4).
-There is a small horizontal displacement of amount 𝛥x.
+Consider a small square element that may be part of a body such as that shown in Figure 3.1.
+Just as the distance between points changes as the body deforms, so the shape of this square element also changes.
+The corners of the square element initially form right angles.
+As the body deforms and the points move with the object, the element’s shape changes and the corners no longer form right angles (Figure 3.4).
+There is a small horizontal displacement of amount Δx.

-Shear strain is denoted by the Greek letter gamma (γ) and, like normal strain, is a dimensionless quantity.
+Shear strain is denoted by the Greek letter gamma (𝛾) and, like normal strain, is a dimensionless quantity.
 Recall that normal strain was defined in Equation 3.1 as the change in length of the object divided by its original length.
-Shear strain has a similar definition, but the deformation is perpendicular to the side length instead of parallel to it (Figure 3.5).
-If the element has side length L and displacement 𝛥x, the shear strain is defined as:
+Shear strain is similarly defined, but the deformation is perpendicular to the side length instead of parallel to it (Figure 3.5).
+If the element has side length L and displacement Δx, the shear strain is defined as

 𝛾 = Shear strain